Matt-Wild/faithful/README.md

   - KingEnderBrine
   - Mystical Chicken

-- ...and thank you to our Discord members who helped to refine Faithful through suggestions, bug reports and more!
+- ... and thank you to our Discord members who helped to refine Faithful through suggestions, bug reports and more!
   - Expakun
   - MiztarPi314
   - gaylesbean
+  - Airtas
+  - Soylar